rombie/contrail-controller/specs/bgp_mvpn.md

 ```

-## 4.5 Phase-1 Events (For Release 4.1)
+## 4.5 Phase I Events (For Release 4.1)

-In Phase-1 receivers always inside the contrail cluster and sender always
+In Phase I receivers always inside the contrail cluster and sender always
 outside the cluster.
 Support for Source specific multicast <C-S,G> only
 (No support for C-<*, G> ASM).
 No support for Inclusive I-PMSI either.